Slurm user guide

 Example 4: A small batch script, with a Job name

-An example of a small batch script, where we also show how to give your job a name (the "-J" flag):
+An example of a small batch script, requesting 8 cores within the "core" partition, so less than a full node.
+We also show how to give your job a name (the "-J" flag):

 #!/bin/bash -l #SBATCH -A p2010999 #SBATCH -p node -n 64 #SBATCH -t 1-20:00:00 #SBATCH -J test42 module load intel openmpi cd ~/glob/testprogram mpirun my_program